Wodie/dsame/README.md

+# This is a fork from the original DSAME code, as it does not acccept branches or contributions, so we had to make our forked variant to implement Mexico and other features (Angel XE1GBS and Juan Carlos KM4NNO / XE1F).

 # [dsame](https://dsame.xoynq.com)
 **dsame** is a program to decode [EAS](http://en.wikipedia.org/wiki/Emergency_Alert_System)/[SAME](http://en.wikipedia.org/wiki/Specific_Area_Message_Encoding) (Emergency Alert System/Specific Area Message Encoding) alert messages.
 These messages are primarily used by the National Weather Service for weather-related warnings. **dsame** will decode a demodulated message, filter by SAME ([US](http://www.nws.noaa.gov/nwr/coverage/county_coverage.html)/[CA](http://www.ec.gc.ca/meteo-weather/default.asp?lang=En&n=E5A4F19C-1)) and/or event code, provide readable text, or run an external program.